Adisumarmo Airport Rail Link: Background

 A new railway is being constructed to the airport.
 The 13.5 km airport rail will connect Solo Balapan Station to Adi Soemarmo Airport.
 Construction of the airport rail line consists of two segments: segment 1, from Solo Balapan Station to Solo Baru Station along 3.5 km which is the existing railway track.
 Meanwhile, segment 2, starting from Solo Baru Station to Adi Sumarmo Airport along the 10 km to be built new railway line.
 By using this airport train, the distance from Solo to Adi Sumarmo Airport will only take about 15 minutes.
 The airport railway opened on 29 December 2019.

+History

+Adisumarmo ARS first operation with route Solo Balapan station to Adisoemarmo International Airport on 29 December 2019.